tnichols217/notes/ChristAndCulture/Social Issues QG.md

 # Social Issues
 ## Forms of Government
 In 2008, Nepal abolished its Monarchy and switched to a Democratic system, but this change took over 9 years and was after much turmoil and disrest.
-This trend can be seen around the world as well, showing a large shift from other forms of gove
+This trend can be seen around the world as well, showing a large shift from other forms of government to democracy with an especially large bump following WWII as seen in the following graphic:
 ![[Pasted image 20221017221728.png]]

 ## Freedom of Speech

 ## Immigration